 - Evidence of Learning: Tasks or assessments where feedback is provided to the student and considered evidence of a student's level of proficiency on a given standard or skill.
-This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances.
-In this course, specific examples include: vocabulary quizzes; graded homework; reading, listening, writing, and speaking assessments. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
+This may include, but is not limited to formative tasks that provide insights on areas for growth as well as summative tests, projects and/or performances. - Practice: Tasks that are connected to course standards and learning targets that promote the development of skills and/or knowledge that will be assessed, but where feedback is not provided.
 This may include, but is not limited to daily readings, note taking, practice exercises and tasks essential to the learning process.
-In this course, specific examples include: in-class participation, random checks of homework and task completion

-Grading
+Grading Disbursement

 Semester grades for all classes (prior to the final exam) will be calculated by a weighted average.
-As part of the
+As part of the calculation for the overall semester grade, final exams/projects will not exceed 15% of the semester grade.